MicrochipTech/Libero-SoC-Design-Suite-Tcl-Examples/README.md

 </tr>
 </table>

-<b>Welcome to the Libero&reg; SoC Design Suite basic Tcl examples GitHub repository!</b>
+## Welcome to the Libero&reg; SoC Design Suite basic Tcl examples GitHub repository!

 This code repository is designed primarily for use with the latest version of the Libero&reg; SoC Design Suite and serves as an example repository for the Tcl Commands User Guide.
 Click [here](../advanced_tcl_examples/README.md) if you are looking for advanced Tcl command examples.